julyndav/PowerBI/UK_National_Rail/README.md

 Resident surveys, need, land surveys and more are all things to take into account during research.

 <b>Delay Factors:</b>
 Delays in railway operations can be categorized into two primary factors: weather-related delays, which are unpredictable despite forecasts, and operational delays typically caused by technical malfunctions or staffing issues.
 Understanding these delays requires a deeper analysis to ascertain their root causes, severity levels, and the condition of equipment.
-This data-driven approach will enable us to implement targeted improvements, optimize operational efficiency, and enhance customer satisfaction by minimizing avoidable disruptions.
+This data-driven approach will enable targeted improvements to optimize efficiency, and enhance customer satisfaction by minimizing disruptions.
 <br></br>
 ### Route Recommendations:
 <b>Conduct Feasibility Studies:</b>
-Perform thorough research including resident surveys, land surveys, and market demand analysis to determine the viability of adding new departure and arrival stations along the route between Edinburgh and Leeds.
+Perform thorough research including resident surveys, land surveys, and market demand study to determine the viability of adding new departure and arrival stations along the route between Edinburgh and Leeds.

 <b>Strategic Expansion:</b>
-Focus on areas with substantial population density and inadequate access to current stations.
+Focus on areas with substantial population density, yet no adequate access to current the stations.
 Prioritize locations where improved accessibility could capture untapped market demand.
-Assess the costs involved in new station development versus the potential revenue increase from capturing new commuters.
+Research the costs involved in new station development versus the potential revenue increase from capturing new commuters.
 Ensure the expansion aligns with the budget and long-term strategic goals.
+<br></br>
 <br></br>

 ### Peak Travel Times: